-A common approach is to adopt engineering geological units based on the distinctive lithostratigraphical divisions identified on the site (that is, the units of soil and rock that can be differentiated) that are usually subdivisions of the chronostratigraphical units (age based units) provided on the geological map.
-However, lithostratigraphical units may not correspond to the most useful engineering geological units (that is, they may not take into account distinctive geomorphological processes, geotechnical behaviour, hydrogeological characteristics etc.) Furthermore, the resolution of stratigraphical units may not suit the purpose of the model.
+A common approach is to adopt engineering geological units based on the distinctive lithostratigraphical divisions identified on the site (that is, the units of soil and rock that can be differentiated) that are usually subdivisions of the chronostratigraphic units (age based units) provided on the geological map.
+However, lithostratigraphic units may not correspond to the most

-Nevertheless, engineering geological units should not cross published lithostratigraphical boundaries, such as boundaries shown on geological maps.
-The lithostratigraphical unit contains a distinct geological history and different geological histories should not be combined in a single engineering geological unit, even if the geotechnical characteristics are similar.
-The exceptions to this are fault zones that may need to be considered separately and that, by definition, cross the lithostratigraphical boundaries.
+Nevertheless, engineering geological units should not cross lithostratigraphic boundaries,.
+Lithostratigraphic units contains a distinct geological history and different geological histories should not be combined in a single engineering geological unit, even if the geotechnical characteristics are similar.
+The exceptions to this are fault zones that may need to be considered separately and that, by definition, cross the lithostratigraphic boundaries.
 Note that these boundaries will be scale dependent - the boundaries for a regional model may be different from the boundaries for a site scale model.

 The engineering geological units chosen should reflect those conditions that are of significance to the project and may include geological controls such as weathering, alteration and faulting.
-Figure 1-4 outlines the operations involved in establishing engineering geological units and thus developing the Geological Model.
+Figure 1-3 outlines the operations involved in establishing engineering geological units and thus developing the Geological Model.
 As with other aspects of the EGM, the resolution and scale of the engineering geological units should be clearly linked to the EGM scope and purpose.
 The engineering geological units adopted should be reviewed as additional data become available.